doecode/server/README.md

 `GET /services/metadata/{ID}`

 Retrieves a specified Metadata by its unique ID value, in JSON format.

-`GET /services/metadata/yaml/{ID}`

-Retrieve a specified Metadata by its unique ID value, in YAML format.
+Optionally, you may supply a URL parameter "format=yaml" to obtain the output in YAML format.

 `GET /services/metadata/autopopulate?repo={URL}`

 Calls the Connector services to attempt to scrape/auto-populate metadata information if possible by deriving the appropriate repository from the URL.
 Empty JSON is returned if the determination cannot be made or the project does not exist or is otherwise inaccessible.

-`GET /services/metadata/autopopulate/yaml?repo={URL}`

-As above, but returns YAML.
+You may specify an additional URL parameter of "format=yaml" to obtain the output in YAML format.

 `POST /services/metadata`